atsushieno/aap-core/README.md

 Note that this pair of a `<service>` element and a metadata XML file is required **for each plugin**.
 A plugin application package can contain more than one plugins (like an LV2 bundle can contain more than one plugins), and they have to be in separate definitions.

-The metadata format is super hacky for now and subject to change.
+The metadata format is somewhat hacky for now and subject to change.
 The metadata content will be close to what LV2 metadata provides (theirs are in `.ttl` format, ours will remain XML for everyone's consumption and clarity).

 AAP hosts can query AAP metadata resources from all the installed app packages, without instantiating those AAP services.